 This also means that if you require that medicine again you don’t need to make a doctor’s appointment but can get it straight from your community pharmacist, saving both you and the doctor time.

-Click here to see the list of medicines to which this applies.
+Click here to see the list of conditions to which this applies.

 When you buy one of these medicines at a pharmacy, it is worth asking for the least expensive form of the medicine.